QuantEcon/lecture-source-jl/README.md

 # "Lectures in Quantitative Economics"-- Julia Version

 ## About this Repository

-This is the source repository for the QuantEcon datascience lectures.
+This is the source repository for the QuantEcon Julia-flavored macroeconomics lectures.

+See `LICENSE.md` for licensing and copyright information.

 ## Usage